csams/jack/README.md

 with closing(ManagerRegistry.create()):

-    # executes directly in the this process
+    # executes directly in this process
     result = add(2, 3)
     print result